Overview

 Project Rebuild Administrative Staff

-Inga Lewis-Shannon - Executive Director
+Inga Lewis-Shannon - CEO

-Tara A. Nelson - Program Director
+Tara A. Nelson - Director

-NaTasha Yuhasz - Financial Keeper
+NaTasha Yuhasz - Finance

 Tinene Scott - Supervisor (FSW/Contractors)

-Kim Patterson - Data
+Kim Patterson - Receptionist

 Support Staff